lambda765/splash-bot/README.md

 Secondly, you should create a Proxies.txt file in the same file, and the proxy formate should be IP:PORT|USERNAME:PASSWORD or IP:PORT.

-# Contact
-If you have any questions, you can contact me via anndavidson2765@gmail.com.